Hierarchy12/project-granary/progress_log.md

 Working on XGBoost multi:softmax model to construct a basic forecast system Setting up the training data to include arrays for past 5 hours as input and an array representing the next 5 hours for output

+2026-8-3:
+Transitioned to VAR regression-based model after operational conflicts with the XGBoost model